merge/skulls/README.md

 * [libreboot](https://libreboot.org/) - a coreboot distribution with pre-built
 image releases.
 The X230 is currently not supported (the X200 is) - libreboot images are built from free software only and include the GRUB bootloader.

+## Sponsors
+none. [become a sponsor](https://github.com/sponsors/merge) and you can be listed here. any compensation is very much appreciated.